Urban Studies (BA)

 You will also be taught methodological and academic (professional) skills.
 These include a wide variety of competences such as writing, presentations, interview techniques, research, statistics, working in teams, communication.
 Many of those skills are highly sought after by employers and will be of use to you in your further career.

-As a student in our programme, you choose one or more themes that particularly interest you, which guarantees focus.
+As a student in our programme, you choose two themes, from our four main themes in the second semester of the second year that particularly interest you, which guarantees focus.
 Subsequently, your methodology courses are directly related to your chosen themes.

 Some of the courses in short